-In March 2015, in response to several national incidents involving the deaths of African American men, a number of off-campus incidents involving William & Mary students and racially insensitive conduct, and growing calls for the university to examine its own history and actions with regard to race, President Taylor Reveley established a Task Force on Race and Race Relations.
+In March 2015, in response to several national incidents involving the deaths of African American men, a number of off-campus incidents involving William & Mary students and racially insensitive conduct, and growing calls for the university to examine its own history and actions with regard to race, former president Taylor Reveley established a Task Force on Race and Race Relations.
 The charge to the Task Force was to engage with four areas of inquiry:

 - the overall racial climate on campus and the experiences of the community;